 Chicken Nooodle Soup Starter

 The rich, chicken stock-like base had full-bodied flavor.
-There were actually cooked chunks of chicken within, but they were a bit dry and sparse.
-I added more chicken and vegetables for a filling soup.
+The pieces of chicken were a bit dry and sparse.
+In the end, I added more chicken and vegetables for a filling soup.

 Tomato-Infused Angel Hair Nooodle Meal Starter (vegan)